songzhw/songzhw.github.io/project/2019-01-10-recruit-right-pelple.md

 | Bob   | 7      | 1            | 4            | 2    | 4           |
 | Celin | 2      | 4            | 4            | 3    | 5           |

 We have 1-10 point in every filed we value.
-The fileds are close related to your codebase and project.
+The fields are close related to your codebase and project.
 Let's say if you are using Daager2 in your codebase, and you don't want waste any time to let the new hire to learn Dagger2, you would prefer someone that knows some knowledge of Dagger2.
 Then the Dagger2 should be appear in the previous table.

 To sum up, my advice is to list a table and make this making-decision process more like a data game.